Exploring the intersection of scientific advancement and ontological discourse

 Investigating how advances in understanding consciousness relate to beliefs about the soul and afterlife.

-Discussing the search for intelligent extraterrestrial life and its implications.
+Discussing the search for intelligent extraterrestrial life and its implications for science and faith.

-Exploring probabilistic views of the universe and their implications for free will.
+Exploring probabilistic views of the universe and their implications for free will and divine action.

-Examining research on extending human lifespan through biotechnology.
+Examining research on extending human lifespan and its ethical and spiritual implications.

-Addressing scientific evidence for climate change and its ethical implications.
+Addressing scientific evidence for climate change and its ethical implications from a faith perspective.

 Bint Jebail Cultural Center